ABOUT

 Hyphenated Projects is a platform for artists with transcultural practices and a collective that presents, collaborates and develops new ideas.
 Hyphenated Projects focus our work on supporting artists who operate with the hyphens: culturally, socially and geographically.
 Situated in a suburban house in Sunshine West, the space supports artists, producers and researchers through an on-going studio residency and development program.

 The collective was founded after presenting a survey exhibition of Asian-Australian artists in Victoria at The Substation titled Hyphenated (2018).
 Since 2018, they have partnered and collaborated with Due West Arts Festival, Next Wave Festival, Footscray Community Arts Centre with a range of contemporary and community arts projects.
-They are also working towards a large-scale biennial exhibition titled Hyphenated Biennial, which will manifest in Melbourne’s west in 2020-2021.

-get in touch︎︎︎
+get in touch︎︎︎

 CO-DIRECTORS

-PHUONG NGO is a Vietnamese-Australian artist living and working on the unceded land of the Kulin Nation.
+PHUONG NGO︎︎︎ is a Vietnamese-Australian artist living and working on the unceded land of the Kulin Nation.
 His practice is concerned with the interpretation of history, memory and place, and how it impacts individual and collective identity of the Vietnamese diaspora.
 Through archival processes rooted in a conceptual practice, he seeks to find linkages between culture, politics and oral histories and historic events, which in turn dictates the materiality of his artistic output.
 He is currently co-director of Hyphenated Projects; a PhD candidate at RMIT; and curator at large at the Substation.

 mentor